 The Academic Diversity and Inclusion Committee (ADIC) is charged with providing recommendations and proposals to cultivate a diverse and inclusive learning environment at Washburn.
 Current areas of focus include recruiting and retaining a diverse faculty and supporting faculty development opportunities, including those aimed to diversify curriculum and pedagogy and foster an inclusive academic community.
-The committee also works closely with the Director of University Diversity and Inclusion to develop, host, and promote co-curricular programming, including WUmester each spring semester.
+The committee also works closely with the Center for Community and Belonging to develop, host, and promote co-curricular programming, including WUmester each spring semester.

 Membership includes representation from academic units across the University.